1974 Open Championship

 The 1974 Open Championship was the 103rd Open Championship, held from 10 to 13 July at Royal Lytham & St Annes Golf Club in Lancashire, England.
 Gary Player won his third Open Championship, four strokes ahead of runner-up Peter Oosterhuis.
 It was the eighth of his nine major titles and second of the year; he won the Masters in April.
 In the other two majors in 1974, the U.S. Open and the PGA Championship, Player had top ten finishes.

-The use of the larger "American ball" (diameter 1.68 in) was made compulsory.
-In previous Opens, players could use the smaller "British ball" (1.62 in).
+The use of the larger USGA specification ball (diameter 1.68 in) was made compulsory.
+In previous Opens, players could use the smaller Royal & Ancient specification ball(1.62 in).
+By 1990, the Royal & Ancient changed the UK Rules of Golf to the 1.68 inch ball.